-We started Living Deeply Foundation in 2015, a registered 501(c)(3) non-profit to help teach and fund Yoga and Meditation programs, to bring balance and peace to the body and mind.
+We started Living Deeply Foundation in 2015, a registered 501(c)(3) non-profit to help teach and fund Yoga of living deeply programs, to bring balance and peace to the body and mind.

 My Nani and my Mom always used only a mix of rosewater, glycerin and fresh lemon for all moisturizing needs head to toe.
 They made it fresh every week, and that’s all I used for almost three decades of my early life until I came to the United States.

 In my early years in the United States, I would get lost in aisles and aisles of products, natural or otherwise.
 I bought many seemingly natural and organic products.
 Most of them left my skin either dry or with rashes.

 Over the next few years, as I explored and researched more about triggers for allergies for my two young kids, I discovered numerous toxins in all types of skincare products.

 Most labels have words we cannot even pronounce.
 Even organic or natural products have toxins.
 Anything that is prepared in a factory and requires a shelf life by default needs some preservative or chemical to kill the fungus and bacteria that will grow as part of nature’s decompose plan.
 What will kill them may not kill you, but will undoubtedly damage your cells.